(Updated January 5, 2021)

 - Iowa: Josh’s Ride (funds adaptive tricycles only in Le Mars and Plymouth Counties)

-- Kansas: Jones Trust Foundation
+- Kansas: The Jones Foundation

 - Kentucky: Spina Bifida Association of Kentucky